 Overhead Line Steady Current testing

-Click on the picture for a bigger image - All pictures are the author's unless otherwise credited
+Click on the picture for a bigger image - pictures are the author's unless otherwise credited

 undertaking the first tests the principal was trialled at Winsford, near